kuhnrl30/kuhnrl30.github.io/_posts/2016-01-19-Fantasy-Football-in-R-Part-II.md

 root    <- xmlRoot(XML)
 ```

 With the data returned from the API, the next step is to extract the elements needed from the XML format and convert to a data frame.
 The scoring stats I'm looking for are pretty deep into the XML tree so be careful with the brackets on your way down.
-Since I'm going to extract the same data for each of the 14 weeks, I found it was more efficient to compose a function and loop through the list rather than repeat the same code 14 times.
-There are two teams in every matchup so to get the data on both team each week, I passed to variables to the query- 1 for the week and another for the team.
+I'm going to extract the same data for each of the 14 weeks so it is more efficient to compose a function and loop through the list rather than repeat the same code 14 times.
+There are two teams in every matchup so to get the data on both team each week, I passed two variables to the query- 1 for the week and another for the team.
 The mapply function works similar to the other functions in the apply family and allows me to pull the data for each combination of week and team.

 ```r